 What is CMT?

-Chartered Market Technician (CMT) is offered by Market Technicians Association (MTA) to help finance professionals develop technical analysis skills while acquiring a detailed understanding of the theoretical part as well as their practical application in varying contexts.
-There are a number of other certifications which provide exposure to technical analysis but this certification offers a broad-based knowledge of the principles of technical analysis along with the knowledge of professional ethical framework for market technicians.
-It is a globally recognized certification which can help finance professionals look for the finest work opportunities in different parts of the world.
+The CMT Association offers Chartered Market Technician (CMT) to help finance professionals develop technical analysis skills while acquiring a detailed understanding of the theoretical part and their practical application in varying contexts.
+Several other certifications provide exposure to technical analysis.
+This certification offers a broad knowledge of the principles of technical analysis and the professional, ethical frameworks for market technicians.
+Moreover, it is a globally recognized certification that can help finance professionals look for the finest work opportunities in different parts of the world.

-One should hold a bachelors degree in finance, economics, business or other related areas along with 3 years of work experience in an investment management profile.
+One should hold a bachelor’s degree in finance, economics, business, or other related areas, along with three years of work experience in an investment management profile.

 Why Pursue CFA?